-For design static power calculations, XPE starts by assuming a blank bitstream.
-To add your design elements (for example, Logic, I/Os, BRAMs, Clock Managers) to the design static power calculations, you must enter the resource utilization and configuration in the XPE resource sheets applicable to the design.
-Any I/O termination should be set to match the www.xilinx.com board and the design.
+TIP: To add your design elements (for example, I/Os, block RAMs, UltraRAMs, GT, and Clock Managers) to the design static power calculations, you must enter the resource utilization and configuration in the XPE resource sheets applicable to the design.
+Any I/O termination should be set to match the board and the design.
 For any clock managers, enter a small clock frequency to indicate usage.
 Enter or leave clock frequency values 0 on other resource sheets.

-Note: For maximum process, the static power in a device should never exceed the reported values in the tool.
+Note: Static power in the device should never exceed the total static power reported by XPE.